 An air conditioner not only regulates the temperature in your home, but it also keeps your home from getting to humid.
 It pulls condensation from the air.
-Over the course of a day, an air conditioner can generate between 5 and 20 gallons of condensation.
+Over the course of a day, an air conditioner can generate between 5 and 20 gallons

 The condensate drain pan makes sure all that water has an exit strategy.
 The pan is located in the furnace.
 Directly under the evaporator coil.